Azure/fleet/hack/aks/property-based-scheduling.md

 ## Experience the new property-based scheduling features

-The new property-based scheduling experience features an AKS property provider, which exposes a number of cluster properties about each joined AKS cluster; the properties include:
+The new property-based scheduling experience features an AKS property provider, which exposes many cluster properties about each joined AKS cluster; the properties include:

 * the average cost of 1 CPU core in a cluster
 * the average cost of 1 GB of memory in a cluster